a professor talks at the front of a classroom

 Suparna Qanungo, Ph.D.

-Director of Global Health, College of Nursing
+Director, Global Health, College of Nursing

 Member, Cancer Control Program, Hollings Cancer Center